Can My Cat Be A Vegetarian?

 “What kind of nutrients?”

-One of the big nutrients cats require is an amino acid named taurine.
+One of the big nutrients cats require is the amino acid Taurine.
 Taurine is essential for cats' cardiovascular health, vision, and immune systems.
 Taurine is only naturally found in meat, fish, and other animal-based proteins, but not in plant-based foods.
-Without enough taurine in their diet, cats can develop serious health problems like heart disease, feline central retinal degeneration (FCRD), and even death.
+Without enough taurine in their diet, cats can develop serious health problems like heart disease, feline central retinal degeneration (FCRD), or even die.

-Another nutrient that's essential for cats is arachidonic acid, which is an omega-6 fatty acid found in animal-based sources.
+Another nutrient that's essential for cats is arachidonic acid, which is an omega-6 fatty acid found in animal protein.
 Arachidonic acid is vital for their growth, reproductive health, and immune system.
 Without enough of it, cats can develop skin and coat problems, digestive issues, and even liver damage.

 Lastly, cats require vitamin B12, which is essential for their nervous system, red blood cell formation, and overall health.
 Vitamin B12 is found almost exclusively in animal-based proteins, and without it, cats can develop anemia, lethargy, and other health complications.

-All of these nutrients are things that cannot be found in vegetables, and your cat will suffer without them.
+Each of these vital nutrients cannot be found in vegetables, and your cat will suffer without them.

 “But I am vegetarian/vegan for ethical reasons…”

-While some people may have personal beliefs about vegetarian or vegan diets, it's crucial to understand that cats have specific nutritional requirements that are different from those of humans.
-These diets are usually based on love and respect for other animals, but there is nothing loving about depriving an animal of the things it needs.
+Many people choose to eat a vegetarian or vegan diet due to personal beliefs about the treatment of animals - these diets are often based on love and respect for animals.
+However, it's crucial to understand that cats have specific nutritional requirements that are different from those of humans and there is nothing loving about depriving an animal of the things it needs.
 If you can’t get past feeding your pet meat, maybe a cat is not the right pet for you.
 As responsible pet owners, we have to ensure our cats are getting the nutrition they need to live a healthy and happy life.
 So let's not take any chances with our cats' health and stick to what their bodies are meant to consume: meat.

-For more information on what to feed your cat read the post, “What To Feed Your Siberian Cat.
+For more information on what to feed your cat please read the post, “What To Feed Your Siberian Cat.”